rust-lang/book/nostarch/chapter20.md

 Listing 20-6: Using unsafe code in the implementation of the `split_at_mut` function

-Recall from “The Slice Type” in Chapter 4 that a slice is a pointer to some data and the length of the slice.
+Recall from “The Slice Type” section in
+Chapter 4 that a slice is a pointer to some data and the length of the slice.
 We use the `len` method to get the length of a slice and the `as_mut_ptr` method to access the raw pointer of a slice.
 In this case, because we have a mutable slice to `i32` values, `as_mut_ptr` returns a raw pointer with the type `*mut i32`, which we’ve stored in the variable `ptr`.

 We keep the assertion that the `mid` index is within the slice.
-Then we get to the unsafe code: the `slice::from_raw_parts_mut` function takes a raw pointer and a length, and it creates a slice.
+Then, we get to the unsafe code: The `slice::from_raw_parts_mut` function takes a raw pointer and a length, and it creates a slice.
 We use this function to create a slice that starts from `ptr` and is `mid` items long.
-Then we call the `add` method on `ptr` with `mid` as an argument to get a raw pointer that starts at `mid`, and we create a slice using that pointer and the remaining number of items after `mid` as the length.
+Then, we call the `add` method on `ptr` with `mid` as an argument to get a raw pointer that starts at `mid`, and we create a slice using that pointer and the remaining number of items after `mid` as the length.

 The function `slice::from_raw_parts_mut` is unsafe because it takes a raw pointer and must trust that this pointer is valid.
 The `add` method on raw pointers is also unsafe because it must trust that the offset location is also a valid pointer.
-Therefore, we had to put an `unsafe` block around our calls to `slice::from_raw_parts_mut` and `add` so we could call them.
+Therefore, we had to put an `unsafe` block around our calls to `slice::from_raw_parts_mut` and `add` so that we could call them.
 By looking at the code and by adding the assertion that `mid` must be less than or equal to `len`, we can tell that all the raw pointers used within the `unsafe` block will be valid pointers to data within the slice.
 This is an acceptable and